n3tti/DS-Lab/queries/README.md

 ## Given pdf url, get the translated pdf in all other languages available.

-## Given an image url, get its binary file.
+## Given an image url, get the path of its stored binary file.